david-xc/STA208/README.md

 ## How to read this project?

-* We recommend to open `report.pdf` first.
+* We recommend open `report.pdf` first and check the code or notebooks section by section.
 Every section in the report introduces a model for fine-grained classification or a data process step.
-A folder with the same name as the section includes the corresponding codes or jupyter notebooks of that section.
-In each folder of a section, a independent readme is given to introduce the code and jupyter notebook files in this folder and show you how to run them.
+These sections are quite independent and some of them are relatively complicated.
+To make the project easier to understand, the code and notebooks of each section are saved in a folder with the name of the section.
+In each folder of a section, an independent readme is given to introduce the code and jupyter notebook files in this folder and show you how to run them.

 ## File Directory Description